UWrc/UWrc.github.io/docs/tools/vsc-code-server.md

 salloc --partition=ckpt --cpus-per-task=1 --mem=16G --job-name=code-server --time=2:00:00
 ```

 Pull the container from DockerHub.
 This will take a few minutes to complete.
 When complete, you will have a container image called  `code-server_lastest.sif`.
-There are other versions of the container you might consider rather than the latest version: [**code-server tags**](https://hub.docker.com/r/codercom/code-server/tags).
+There are other versions of the container you might consider rather than the latest version: [<ins>**code-server tags**</ins>](https://hub.docker.com/r/codercom/code-server/tags).
 ```js
 apptainer pull docker://codercom/code-server
 ```